-Getting Started Developing Awareness
+Developing Awareness

-In order for you to learn to play your best when it counts the most you must first develop AWARENESS of what you are currently doing mentally that may very well be getting in your way.
+In order for you to learn to do your best when it counts the most you must first develop AWARENESS of what you are currently doing mentally that may very well be getting in your way.
 You can't correct mental mistakes and strengthen weaknesses without knowing exactly what these are!
 You started this process of developing awareness by taking the Mental Toughness Questionnaire.
-Hopefully this has given you some general ideas of what exactly is getting you into hot water, performance-wise in games.
+Hopefully this has given you some general ideas of what may be getting you into hot water, performance-wise.
 Now let's get a bit more specific.
 Remember, without an awareness of your mental mistakes, you'll never be able to begin to build mental toughness.
-AWARENESS IS YOUR VERY FIRST KEY TO CHANGE.
+Awareness is always your very first key to change.